RESTORATION, PRESERVATION & ARCHIVING

-The 1887 NYPD Patrolman Appointment Certificate was brought to the studio in a state of extreme deterioration.
-Glued to cardboard, it was wrinkled and yellowed, with the signature of Theodore Roosevelt barely legible.
+1887 NYPD Patrolman Appointment Certificate was brought to the studio in the state of extreme deterioration.
+Glued to a cardboard, it was wrinkled and yellowed with the signature of Theodore Roosevelt barely legible.
 It was carefully cleaned and deacified to prevent further deterioration.
-With the original signature barely legible, a displayed copy of the document was made with all the damages digitally removed and the handwriting and signatures made visible again.
+With the original signature barely legible, a displayed copy of the document was made with all the damages digitally removed and with the handwriting and the signatures made visible ones again.

-In the past, most NYPD patrolmen received their nominations by paying bribes to local politicians or precinct commanders.
-Roosevelt established the principle of appointments and promotions based on merit and character, which included hiring Isabella Goodwin, the first woman on the NYPD force,
+If in the past most of NYPD patrolmen received their nominations by paying bribes to local politicians or precinct commanders, Roosevelt established principal of appointments and promotions based on merit and character that included hiring Isabella Goodwin the first woman on the NYPD force.

 A letter from the client: